dhruvpopuri/ProductAnalyzer/README.md

 - Next go to the process drop-down and click on try it out, there you can set the search key for which you want to process the insights from the scraped data.
 - Then you can use the various get APIs (via Swagger try-it-out) to get the data.
 - Added pagination for the list products API, so specify the pages, and num items per page.
+- Please note for some of the extremely long running requests, swagger might not show the response, so please use a python script with long request timeout